College of Haringey, Enfield and North East London: Tottenham Technical College

 After the war, College work began to get back on course.
-The two junior departments now came under the 1944 Education Act which established secondary education for all through a selective system.
+The two junior departments now came under the Education Act 1944 which established secondary education for all through a selective system.
 Pupils sat the 11 plus examination in the last year of primary education to decide whether they went to a grammar school, secondary modern, or one of the many varied intermediate schools, such as technical schools, introduced by different local education authorities.
 Tottenham's two junior colleges, more vocationally oriented than other schools, started at age 13, and access to their courses was through competitive examination.
 During the course of the 1960s, however, these two departments were gradually phased out with changes in secondary education.